 It’s also felt as though tensions have been mounting within the diabetes online community for some time, and what once united us now seems to be dividing some.
 In my (probably unpopular) opinion, there is a definite sense of not being able to say anything anymore without someone seeing it as a deeply personal attack or taking offence – I often feel as though I have to add some sort of disclaimer into every post I write now, so as to try to not inadvertently upset anyone or have my thoughts be misconstrued.

-If I post a photo of a relatively straight line on my Freestyle Libre, someone will accuse me of only posting about the positive days and giving others a false impression.
-If I post a photo of a terrible day’s graph on my Freestyle Libre, someone will accuse me of being poorly-controlled and not taking my diabetes seriously.
-If I post about the Freestyle Libre in general, someone will take offence because not everyone has the ability to access technology – which is of course a hugely important issue to me, but I refuse to be made to feel guilty for using something that I can barely afford to fund myself anyway – and certainly not all the time.
+If I post a photo of a relatively straight line on my Freestyle Libre, there will be someone out there saying that I only post about the positive days and give others a false impression.
+If I post a photo of a terrible day’s graph on my Freestyle Libre, there will be somebody out there saying I’m poorly-controlled and not taking my diabetes seriously.
+If I post about the Freestyle Libre in general, someone will take offence because not everyone has the ability to access technology – which is of course a hugely important issue to me, but I refuse to be made to feel guilty for using something that I can barely afford to fund myself anyway.

-If I post something positive about mental health or my recovery from an eating disorder and diabetes burnout, I’m accused of being “too positive” (I fail to see how that is a bad thing in any circumstance), false and unrealistic.
-If I post honestly about struggling with something, I’m accused of being too negative and pessimistic.
+If I post something positive about mental health or my recovery from an eating disorder and diabetes burnout, somebody will say I’m being “too positive” (I fail to see how that is a bad thing in any circumstance), false and unrealistic.
+If I post honestly about struggling with something, somebody will say I am being too negative and pessimistic.
 If I talk about being frightened of future complications, or my own complication worsening, some see it as a personal attack.
 If I were to post about the thought of complications not phasing me in the slightest, I am certain that I would again be accused of not taking my diabetes seriously or of being insensitive to others who do worry about complications.

-It’s exhausting, and at times it’s made me question whether I even want to be a part of the DOC anymore, or whether I should just give it all up.
+It can be exhausting and at times has made me question whether I should even be a part of the DOC anymore.
 Everyone is entitled to their own opinions, but that doesn’t mean we get to be rude or disrespectful towards/about one another just because someone’s opinion differs from our own.